ErmacMKIII/DemolitionSynergyServer/README.md

 2. GapList & BigList (for Block lists) (installed),
 3. Apache logger (Log4J) with dependecies (installed),
 4. Google Gson (installed),
-5. Darcula library, for dark theme (installed)
+5. Darcula library, for dark theme (installed),
+6. Sigar library, for monitoring (installed)

 Project could be compiled and run immediately.
 (No additional steps are needed.)